 What Do You Need to File for Divorce?

 Before your divorce case can begin, you must file a petition through the court and deliver it to your spouse.
 In most cases, you will also be required to file a financial statement that provides the specifics on your property, income, and expenses.
 Other documents that may be required include an agreement for settlement (if applicable) and if there are children, a parenting plan.
 While different states may vary in the divorce forms and laws, there are some that are common in all the states.
-This article will address these documents and their purpose.
+This article will address these documents, their purpose, and help find divorce lawyers.

 Before a divorce can begin, it is necessary for the spouse seeking a divorce to file a divorce petition and pay the filing fee with the court that has jurisdiction in the area.
 The petition provides some basic information such as the names of both parties, the county in which you live, the date of marriage, and the grounds for the divorce filing.
 In some cases, it’s possible to have the filing fee waived.
 An individual petition always requires a summons.
 This is a document that notifies your spouse you have filed for divorce.